A series of farewell posts to my Bay Area home and haunts. We’re heading to Seattle for a year-plus . . . on to new photographic adventures.

 Lake Merritt was the first place I touched soil — or rather, marine sediment –after returning to the Bay Area from Los Angeles.
 We were perched above Oakland in a hotel room with just a sliver of a view, looking at the lake through what amounted to a castle loophole.

-My first morning, I strolled around the lake, shaking off six years of L.A. cement and urbanity.
+My first morning, I strolled around the lake, shaking off six years of L.A. cement and urban grit.
 And there, I took my first-ever photo of a Great Egret with a point-and-shoot — before I knew enough about birds, before I knew about photographing birds.
-I incorrectly identified this lovely as a “stork” — and then framed her dead center with ducks, geese and partial-ducks for background.
+I incorrectly identified this lovely as a “stork” — and then photographed from above, framing her dead center with ducks, geese and partial-ducks for background.
 This “before” photo should give hope to anyone who thinks they can’t learn photography.

 Below is my visual toast to Lake Merritt, the nation’s oldest wildlife refuge, and a suitable starting line (and even a fallback position) for anyone learning to photograph birds.
 The refuge is protected, with the exception of the morons who’ve hobbled birds by careening through the park at 50mph.